Returning Member? Login to retrieve information from your previous registration.

 Please read our Family Participation Policy here.

-The sport of swimming is unique due to the amount of volunteer hours required to successfully run a team.
-On all summer league teams, the parents of the swimmers perform these volunteer duties.
-A typical "volunteer shift" includes the first, or second half of a swim meet, although some volunteer shifts can be performed before or after the meet, and for some meets, the meet may be broken into three shifts.
+Swimming is unique in the amount of volunteer hours required to successfully run teams and meets.
+On all summer league teams, the swimmers' parents have the opportunity to get involved through volunteer roles.
+A typical volunteer "shift" covers either the first or second half of a swim meet, although some volunteer shifts can be performed before or after the meet (and some meets may be broken into three shifts).

 The number of required volunteer shifts varies based on the number of families and the number of meets.
-Historically, the number of required volunteer shifts has been a minimum of seven (7) shifts/points per family per season.
-The number of required shifts must be fulfilled regardless of whether or not the swimmer participates in meets.
+Historically, the number of required volunteer shifts has been a minimum of seven per family per season.
+The required number of shifts must be completed no matter how many meets a swimmer attends.

-Any family with 0 volunteer shifts by the sign up period for the third meet will not be eligible to attend swim practice nor swim at the fourth meet until the family has signed up for at least two volunteer shifts for that meet.
+Any family with zero volunteer shifts by the sign-up period for the third meet will not be eligible to attend swim practice or swim at the fourth meet until that family has signed up for at least two volunteer shifts for that meet.

-If all required shifts are not fulfilled by season end, your family will not be granted returning swimmer status, nor will you be eligible for new swimmer registration the next swim season.
-(Bylaws Article III, Section F)
+According to Article III, Section F of the Bylaws, a family that does not complete its required shifts by season's end will not be granted returning swimmer status, nor will it be eligible for new swimmer registration the next swim season.

 *